-#12 Updated by Jeremy Palmer about 8 years ago
+#12 Updated by Jeremy Palmer over 8 years ago

 I Just came across this now.
 Very interesting indeed.
 This work is quite funny because I was just talking to colleagues before Xmas about options for improving the WFS provider, including the possibility of using a spatialite cache!

 To give you some background we (LINZ) provide our data via WFS to the public using geoserver on http://data.linz.govt.nz.
 Many of our vector layers have millions of features in them (e.g http://data.linz.govt.nz/#/layer/772-nz-primary-parcels/webservices) and we would like users to be able to add these layers to a "fresh" QGIS canvas and then zoom in to their smaller area of interest - much like you can do with shapefiles or PostGIS layers by adding the layer, canceling the rendering, and then zooming in.
 This way a general user would not have to understand caching options to get going.

 Not that I've looked at the full WFS code that much, but it seems that this might be possible to do if the WFS server has the necessary capabilities (as you have already worked on).
 Our early thinking before Xmas is quite close to what you have in patch 3, but has a few subtitle differences: